maribelduran/personal-portfolio-v2/README.md

 Hi!
 This is the source code for my [portfolio website](https://maribelduran.com), which I rebuilt using React and Gatsby.
 My technical blog post, [How I made my portfolio website blazing fast with Gatsby](https://medium.freecodecamp.org/how-i-made-my-portfolio-website-blazing-fast-with-gatsby-82ccddc2f671), goes over why I chose Gatsby.

+You can check out my [portfolio-v1](https://github.com/maribelduran/portfolio-v1) repo, the initial implementation of this project.
+(When I first started building web apps and everything was thrown into an index.html file 😅)

 ## Tech stack

 - [Gatsby](https://gatsbyjs.org/) - static site generator